By Jess Beech

 To give fondant icing the professional look, use a cake smoother.
 This simple plastic tool is inexpensive, but will make such a difference to your finished cake.

 Then comes the fun part.
-Take things up a notch with these simple Christmas cake designs that are so easy to recreate at home.
+Take things up a notch with these simple Christmas cake decoration ideas that are so easy to recreate at home.
+Enjoy…

 Top with pine cones sprayed white or with glitter to create a pretty winter scene to bring to the table.
 Clean the pine cones carefully first, then spray them - if you don't have spray paint, you could even use non-toxic emulsion paint.
 Tie a ribbon around the base of the cake, secured with a little icing sugar mixed with water to make a glue.
 All you have to do is set aside the pine cones before you slice into the cake.

 Make royal icing according to packet instructions and spread it over the cake with a palette knife, but don't make it too neat - you're aiming for a rippled snow effect.
 When the icing is still soft, stand up Christmas tree-shaped chocolates, which should be easy to find at most supermarkets at this time of year.
-We used Enchanted Forest chocolates from Hotel Chocolat, £7 for 105g.
-Sprinkle with edible glitter and sugar snowflake decorations, which we got from Waitrose.
+Sprinkle with edible glitter and sugar snowflake decorations.

-We went for a novelty bauble because we couldn't resist this Christmas car with a tree on the roof from Talking Tables, £7, but you can use any baubles you like - even the classic kind would work.
+We went for a novelty bauble because we couldn't resist this Christmas car with a tree on the roof but you can use any baubles you like - even the classic kind would work.
 Pipe a border around the edge of even small dots of icing and stand mini icing decorations - we've used trees to complete the coming-home-for-Christmas scene, but you could use stars instead.
-Add edible shimmer sprinkles, such as Magic Sparkles in white from Lakeland.
+Just add edible shimmer sprinkles.

-This star effect on the icing is made with a star pattern rolling pin from Amazon, £4.99 – it's so easy to use; you just roll it over rolled our fondant icing, pushing down firmly, and it leaves a star print behind.
+This star effect on the icing is made with a star pattern rolling pin - it's so easy to use; you just roll it over rolled our fondant icing, pushing down firmly, and it leaves a star print behind.
 You'll also find them in in specialist cake shops.
 Make a 3D effect by sticking on icing stars with a little icing sugar mixed with water.
-The cake is finished with a quirky cake topper – our Let’s Party sign is from Talking Tables, £14, and can be reused.
+The cake is finished with a quirky cake topper and can be reused.
 Of course, with a cake like this, sparklers are a must when you bring your cake to the Christmas table.

 Skip the icing altogether by making a feature of your marzipan layer.
 Use a snowflake cutter to stamp out marzipan stars and glue them to your marzipan later with a little water.
 Use a cook's blowtorch to pick out the snowflake edges and sprinkle with edible glitter.